 For the outdoor enthusiast, Dubois offers four seasons of outdoor adventures.
 Dubois is surrounded by the Shoshone National Forest and over 800,000 acres of unspoiled wilderness.
 Camping, hiking, wildlife viewing, horseback riding, fishing, hunting, snowshoeing, snowmobiling, dog sledding, and cross-country skiing are just some of the possibilities.

 The area is home to the largest herd of bighorn sheep in the lower 48 states.
 The National Bighorn Sheep Center tells its story in interpretive displays and takes visitors to view the sheep in winter.
+In the center of the museum stands Sheep Mountain, a 16-feet tall diorama.

 Several thousand elk winter around Dubois, and watchful visitors can easily spot mule deer and moose.
 Wolves have been a presence in the area since a pair of wolves wandered out of Yellowstone National Park to establish the first pack outside the park.